yaodema/basicauth/README.md

 # basicauth
 Basic Authentication Token Generator in HTML5

-This project was made after trying to find anything similar online from a reputable source.
-Since it didn't exist, I went ahead and made it.
+This project was made after trying to find anything similar online from a source I could recognize.
+Since it didn't appear to exist, I went ahead and made it.

 Whatever is typed in the "username" and "password" fields will be converted from JavaScript's UTF-16 into UTF-8 bytes, concatenated with a single colon in between, and converted into a base64 token for use with HTTP Basic Authentication.
 The conversion happens as you type into the fields.